piercefreeman/mountaineer/README.md

 Go ahead and load it in your browser.
 If you open up your web tools, you can increment the ticker and see POST requests sending data to the backend and receiving the current server state.
 The actual data updates and merging happens internally by filzl.

+You can use these serverState variables anywhere you'd use dynamic React state variables.
+But unlike React state, these variables are automatically updated when a relevant sideeffect is triggered.

 And that's it.
-We've just built a fully interactive web application.
+We've just built a fully interactive web application without having to worry about an explicit API.
 You specify the data model and actions on the server and the appropriate frontend hooks are generated and updated automatically.
-These few simple functions provide a powerful way to build web applications.
+It gives you the power of server rendered html and the interactivity of a virtual DOM, without having to compromise on complicated data mutations to keep everything in sync.

 ### Installation